Key Points

 This is what you would want since it is the underlying distribution for your desired statistical tool.
 The alternate is that it is different from the normal distribution.

-Impact of sample size
+Impact of Sample Size

 As the sample size of your data increases, your chances of discovering non-normality increase.
 Small sample sizes may give you a false reading of normality.
 If you are using a probability plot, don’t be deceived by the impact of the sample size.
 Let your decision be guided by the p-value.

 The p-value of your AD test will indicate, with your desired level of risk, whether you can reject your null hypothesis.
-It’s important to you know what that means so the next action you take is appropriate.
+You need to know what that means so the next action you take is appropriate.Â

-An industry example of the AD test
+An Industry Example of the AD Test

 He decided to consult with his Lean Six Sigma Black Belt on how to analyze the data.